Is soup good for weight loss? Here’s what the research says

 If time is of the essence, a store-bought BBQ chicken is a great option for lean protein.
 Simply remove the skin, shred the meat, and add to your soup while cooking [8].

-Don’t forget about sides too — a serve of whole grain toast with a bowl of hearty soup can add another complementary source of protein to your meal [10].
+Don’t forget about sides too — a serving of whole-grain toast with a bowl of hearty soup can add another complementary source of protein to your meal [10].

 Vegetable soup recipes with legumes (think black beans, lentils, black-eyed peas, and chickpeas) are both full of fibre and a good way to include iron in your diet [8].